aurimusblack/TheGeekScraper/README.md

 # TheGeekScraper
-Scraping Placement Questions from Geeks For Geeks
+Scraping Placement Questions and Finding Solutions on google from Geeks For Geeks